 Sleep Apnea in Bridgeton, MO

 At Dr. Kevin Burgdorf, D.D.S., we can treat all different types of dental concerns.
 Our services go beyond basic dental exams and teeth cleanings — if you have a complex dental problem or symptoms that are interfering with your daily life, Dr. Burgdorf may be able to help!
+He even treats sleep apnea in Bridgeton, MO.

 Unfortunately, many of our Maryland Heights, MO dental patients are unaware that they are living with serious dental problems.
 Many oral and general health conditions can go unnoticed or undiagnosed for many years.
 At Dr. Kevin Burgdorf, D.D.S., we want every one of our patients to feel healthy and to live their life without the inconvenience of oral health problems.
+Our dedicated dentist in Bridgeton, MO is always here for you.

 In this section of our website, we are going to talk specifically about one oral health condition in particular: sleep apnea.